NoeBaru/PCTO-2024/README.md

 Peeky Eyes, is designed for individuals with ALS and total or partial paralysis, who can play using eye tracker technology.

-The goal is to search for the monster in a dark room before it approaches and ends the game.
+The goal is to search for the monster, Smiley, in a dark room before it approaches and ends the game.

-It advances slowly, and if found, points are earned, the winner is the one who collects the most points.
+Smiley advances slowly, and if found, points are earned, the winner is the one who collects the most points.

+For more information about our game [click here](https://github.com/NoeBaru/PCTO-2024/wiki#pcto-2024---game-ability) to visit the site or [click here](https://github.com/NoeBaru/PCTO-2024/wiki) to visit the Wiki

 trama gioco, tecnologia, manuale (riassunto), screen gioco